-Solider arrested after allegedly saying his 'goal in life' was to 'to kill every single Jew' in a synagogue
+Soldier arrested after allegedly saying his 'goal in life' was to 'to kill every single Jew' in a synagogue

 Latest Weather Blog

-Solider arrested after allegedly saying his 'goal in life' was to 'to kill every single Jew' in a synagogue
+Soldier arrested after allegedly saying his 'goal in life' was to 'to kill every single Jew' in a synagogue

 LAFAYETTE – Federal prosecutors have charged a 22-year-old soldier stationed at Fort Polk with threat charges after he told people that he wanted to kill Jewish people in a synagogue.